Opetushallitus/haku/README.md

 Project has Selenium and Mocha tests for functional testing.

-You can start a local Tomcat with integration-test profile so that it uses an embedded Mongo server:
+You can start a local Tomcat with `it` (integration test) profile so that it uses an embedded Mongo server:

      mvn clean package tomcat7:run -Pit -DskipTests